About Instructional Support

 Come Work for Us!

 Contact Instructional Support

 Instructional Support Services is a division of Information Technology Services specially designed to provide support to all open classrooms and computing labs.
-Instructional Support Services manages the 13 open student computing labs, 123 technology enabled classrooms and provides audiovisual resources to open classrooms for instructional use
+Instructional Support Services manages the 13 open student computing labs, over 130 technology enabled classrooms and provides audiovisual resources to open classrooms for instructional use.

 There are 13 open computing labs available to students on campus.
 Instructional Support Services has lab staff (consultants) available in 7 of the 13 open labs who will orient students to the available hardware and software, upon request.
 The consultants can also assist with many software issues, but they will not do student homework nor assist with programming problems.
 Students may use the computer labs for instruction on new and existing technologies available.
 Support is provided for MyGateway, Single Sign On ID and passwords.
 There are also short courses for students during the Fall and Spring Semesters.
 These courses are free and designed to introduce students to a variety of campus software and computing topics.
 Some labs do provide special services, such as assistance with Writing and Math.

 Instructional Support Services has six types of classrooms that a course might meet in.
 All of these rooms have the ability to project the computer image from the instructor “station” to projector mounted systems, and include an amplified sound system, laptop ports along with the ability to play DVD/CD media.

 As of June 3rd, 2013 UMSL has transitioned to 25 Live for ad-hoc scheduling.
 25 Live is a website that allows faculty and staff members to view the class schedule for every Instructional Support classroom on campus and allows faculty and staff members to submit requests.
 This software also allows users to view details on classrooms and to select what hardware options they desire or to view the type of hardware that is available for each one of our rooms.
 To find out more information, please visit the Office of the Registrar's 25Live help page.